Society for

 Chong Xu, Soochow University, China

-Cherrie Kwok, University of Virginia, United States
+Cherrie Kwok, University of Virginia, USA

 Awards Committee